Back to blog

 • Geolocation – you won’t know where your visitors/conversions are coming from (the information is derived from the IP address).

-If this configuration is impossible or unfeasible in your case, you should replace Google Analytics with software satisfying EU privacy standards.
+If this configuration is impossible or unfeasible in your case, consider replacing Google Analytics with software satisfying EU privacy standards.

 That said, maintaining this configuration involves serious costs.
 On top of that, without unique user identifiers, GA won’t be able to connect events into sessions.
 This makes it impossible to analyze the customer journey, funnels or attribute conversions.